MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/understand-charts-underlying-data-chart-representation.md

  For more sample data description XML strings, see [Sample Charts](sample-charts.md).

-## Use the presentation description XML string to specify data representation in web client
+## Use the presentation description XML string to specify data representation

 The presentation description XML string contains information about the appearance of the chart such as chart title, chart color, and chart type (bar, column, line, and so on).
 There is no schema definition for this XML string.
 However, the XML is a serialization of the [Chart](https://msdn.microsoft.com/library/system.web.ui.datavisualization.charting.chart.aspx) class in Microsoft Chart Controls.
 More information: [Chart Controls](https://go.microsoft.com/fwlink/p/?LinkId=128301)

+> [!IMPORTANT]
-In web client, presentation description XML uses the .NET API schema and in the runtime it uses the .NET chart library to render charts.
-In Unified Interface, it uses the combination of the legacy chart designer (with .NET chart metadata schema – the presentation xml), and the runtime chart with [Highcharts](https://api.highcharts.com/highcharts/) schema.
+> In web client, presentation description XML uses the .NET API schema and in the runtime it uses the .NET chart library to render charts. <br/>
+> In Unified Interface, it uses the combination of the legacy chart designer (with .NET chart metadata schema – the presentation xml), and the runtime chart with [Highcharts](https://api.highcharts.com/highcharts/) schema.

 You can specify the presentation description XML string while you are creating a chart using the `SavedQueryVisualization.PresentationDescription` or `UserQueryVisualization.PresentationDescription` attribute for the organization-owned or user-owned chart, respectively.